 - Height: - Up to 2-3 stories along the border of character area where adjacent to Suburban Residential Character - For interior section of the Character Area, up to 5 stories maximum anticipated, but potentially up to 8 stories if and only if project proposal provides appropriate amenities such as civic spaces for assembly, public functional green space, streetscape improvements, internal grid patterns, innovative parking solutions and way-finding signage.
-Until such time as the City establishes amenity criteria for zoning and development regulations that can implement this vision, an applicant should indicate with site-plan-specific drawings how their project meets the vision and intent - Heights and densities will transition downward as development moves west-along I-285 and towards the adjacent Suburban Character areas protected by adequate buffering/transition zones.
-Additional densities are allowable with appropriate amenities and consideration of existing infrastructure and school capacity - Form: - o Buildings and site design organized to take advantage of transit
+Until such time as the City establishes amenity criteria for zoning and development regulations that can implement this vision, an applicant should indicate with site-plan-specific drawings how their project meets the vision and intent - Heights and densities will transition downward as development moves west-along I-285 and towards the adjacent Suburban Character areas protected by adequate buffering/transition zones - Form: - Buildings and site design organized to take advantage of transit - Characterized by transitions to adjacent uses (step down of building heights, buffers)

-- o Characterized by transitions to adjacent uses (step down of building heights, buffers) - o Public functional green space and connectivity - Innovative parking solutions including underground options and pedestrian- and bicycle-oriented features such as wrap-around parking, landscaping, and a seniorfriendly environment - High quality materials such as stone and brick mix characterize architectural treatments - Transitional buffer zones will appropriately protect any adjacent residential - Uses: Appropriate uses include a mix of quality, public space (plazas, pocket-parks) and Civic Institutional uses, Commercial, Office, Mixed-Use with residential components accommodating the creation of a lifelong community: - Residential Density: Up to 18 units to the acre for a mix of condominium and townhouse, only on the interior and along I-285; up to 30 units to the acre for age-restricted, senior housing only on the interior of the character area; 12 units to the acre elsewhere but require 2 story maximum and transitions along border of suburban character area.
+- Public functional green space and connectivity - Innovative parking solutions including underground options and pedestrian- and bicycle-oriented features such as wrap-around parking, landscaping, and a seniorfriendly environment - High quality materials such as stone and brick mix characterize architectural treatments - o Transitional buffer zones will appropriately protect any adjacent residential - Uses: Appropriate uses include a mix of quality, public space (plazas, pocket-parks) and Civic Institutional uses, Commercial, Office, Mixed-Use with residential components accommodating the creation of a lifelong community: - Residential Density: Up to 18 units to the acre for a mix of condominium and townhouse, only on the interior and along I-285; up to 30 units to the acre for age-restricted, senior housing only on the interior of the character area; 12 units to the acre elsewhere but require 2 story maximum and transitions along border of suburban character area.
 Additional density is allowable, if and only if, the nature of the mixed-use development provides exceptional opportunities for creating a high quality community. - Commercial: Big-box retail is not appropriate (75,000 square foot or greater)